 - google_ad_tracking_disabled – If the google_aid parameter is going to be used, then google_ad_tracking_disabled parameter must be specified to indicate whether the user has limited ad with 1 being limited.

-- ios_ifa – Apple's Advertiser Identifier with iOS 6.0+.
+- ios_ifa – Apple’s new Advertiser Identifier with iOS 6.0+.
 Also, referred to as IFA or IDFA.

 - ios_ad_tracking_disabled – If the ios_ifa parameter is going to be used, then ios_ad_tracking_disabled parameter must be specified to indicate whether the user has limited ad with 1 being limited.

-- ios_ifv – Apple's Vendor Identifier with iOS 6.0+.
+- ios_ifv – Apple’s new Vendor Identifier with iOS 6.0+.
 Also, referred to as IFV or IDFV.